Transclusion

-In systems where transclusion is not available, and in some situations where it is available but not desirable, substitution is often the complementary option, whereby a static copy of the single source of truth is integrated into the relevant document.
+In systems where transclusion is not available, and in some situations where it is available but not desirable, substitution is often the complementary option, whereby a static copy of the "single source of truth" is integrated into the relevant document.
 Examples of both are provided by the ways in which they are both used in creating the content of Wikipedia, for example (see Wikipedia:Transclusion and Wikipedia:Substitution for more information).
 Substituted static copies introduce a different set of considerations for version control than transclusion does, but they are sometimes necessary.

-Ted Nelson coined the term for his 1980 nonlinear book Literary Machines, but the idea of master copy and occurrences was applied 17 years before, in Sketchpad.
+Ted Nelson coined the term for his 1980 nonlinear book Literary Machines, with the idea that each quotation could be connected to its original source, and texts could "transclude" (include these other sources).
+However, the idea of master copy and occurrences was applied 17 years before, in Sketchpad.
+Currently it is a common technique employed by textbook writers, where a single topic/subject needs to be discussed in multiple chapters.
+An advantage of this system in textbooks is that it helps data redundancy and keeps the book to a manageable size.

 Technical considerations

 Context neutrality

 Transclusion works better when transcluded sections of text are self-contained, so that the meaning and validity of the text is independent of context.
 For example, formulations like "as explained in the previous section" are problematic, because the transcluded section may appear in a different context, causing confusion.
 What constitutes "context-neutral" text varies, but often includes things like company information or boilerplate.
 To help overcome context sensitivity issues such as those aforementioned, systems capable of transclusion are often also capable of suppressing particular elements within the transcluded content.
 For example, Wikipedia can use tags such as "noinclude", "onlyinclude", and "includeonly" for this purpose.
 Typical examples of elements that often require such exceptions are document titles, footnotes, and cross-references; in this way, they can be automatically suppressed upon transclusion, without manual reworking for each instance.